Feature request #12084

 - Status changed from Open to Feedback

 Windows supports slashes just fine to my knowledge.
 Anything else will use backslash as an escape character and therefore break.
 So using slashes saves a lot of inter-operability headaches.

 However, I think on Windows we should also support pasting paths with backslashes and convert them when required.
 If you specify where QGIS does not properly handle backslashes we might be able to do something about it.

-#4 Updated by Miroslav Umlauf over 4 years ago
+#4 Updated by Miroslav Umlauf almost 5 years ago

 It seems the only problem now is with files which are drag and dropped into QGIS - the path is for some reason still with slashes instead of backslashes.
 Windows, at least Windows 7, doesn't work well with slashes in many cases.
 For example I want to copy directory path from general layer properties to get quickly to that directory in the file explorer.
 I need to rewrite slashes to backslashes otherwise it doesn't work.
 Also if I copy grid/image path for layer properties to add raster layer in the second QGIS window it doesn't work - the file name is not valid.
 Same for vector data like shapefile if you browse for file.
 If I copy path with slashes directly into add vector layer Dataset field it works but propagates the slashes further like I would use drag and drop.

-#5 Updated by Miroslav Umlauf almost 4 years ago
+#5 Updated by Miroslav Umlauf over 4 years ago